 New York City-based Cultural Organizations

-Asia Society, New York City: Created the Bernard Schwartz Resident Fellows Program, which builds awareness and promotes a public dialogue on issues related to the growing importance of Asia in the global economy.
-He also established the Bernard Schwartz Book Award program that recognizes and rewards nonfiction books that provide outstanding contributions to the understanding of contemporary U.S.-Asia relations.
+- Asia Society, New York City: Created the Bernard Schwartz Book Award program that recognizes and rewards nonfiction books that provide outstanding contributions to the understanding of contemporary U.S.-Asia relations.

-Mr. Schwartz graduated from City College of New York with a Bachelor of Science degree in finance and holds an honorary Doctorate of Science degree from the college.
+Mr. Schwartz, who served in the U.S. Air Corps, graduated from City College of New York with a Bachelor of Science degree in finance and holds an honorary Doctorate of Science degree from the college.
 He was born in Brooklyn and has resided in New York City all of his life.
-He and his wife are the parents of two daughters and have four grandchildren.
+He and his wife are the parents of a daughter in Atlanta and a daughter in New York City and have four grandchildren.

 Full Version (PDF)